Best Bluetooth Car Adaptors

 Most of these units we’ll feature below use the 12v power plug on your car.
 Like the Connectivity in Car section above you should also consider where you can power this and will it fit into the specific space.
 Some units can use battery power, especially Bluetooth visor mounted units like the Motorola Sonic Rider (doesn’t really support Music well, only calls)

-Some Bluetooth car adaptors, especially FM transmitter units can be quite large.
+Some Bluetooth adaptors for cars, especially FM transmitter units can be quite large.
 These then plug into your cigarette lighter/12v adaptor plug on your dashboard.
 Like this Nulaxy Bluetooth FM transmitter shown below:

-So if you are going for an FM transmitter you might want to consider if it will fit – think about thinks like the handbrake or cup holders or gear stick positioning relative to this.
+So if you’r going for an FM transmitter you might want to consider if it will fit – think about thinks like the handbrake or cup holders or gear stick positioning relative to this.

 Others connect via the same 12v plug but connect via a wire to the unit meaning you have more flexibility on position and placement.
 They are also usually a lot smaller like the Kinivo BTC450 Bluetooth Car Adaptor which we currently own in one car, as seen below: